Five-Year MS Program

 BS/MS Program Information

-Students will also need to complete full-time research over the summer after the BS degree is earned.
+Students will also need to complete at least ten weeks of full-time research over the summer after the BS degree is earned.

-Student can transfer or use up to 10 credits from the BS degree toward the MS degree as long as those credits were not used toward the BS degree.
+Student can use up to 10 credits from the BS degree toward the MS degree as long as those credits were not used toward the BS degree.

 Download the Program Information PDF